-- Put them in a bowl and toss them with 1 to 2 tablespoons of fine sea salt.
-Do it to taste, but remember that some of the salt will leave with the whey that gets pressed out.
-So it is good to actually oversalt a bit here for good flavor.
-(See Picture 6, below.)
+- Put them in a bowl and toss with fine sea salt until just slightly oversalted.
+Remember that some of the salt will leave with the whey that gets pressed out.

-- Line the press mold with cheesecloth — could be the same piece that covered the curds during the cheddaring process.
+- If you do have a cheese press, line mold with cheesecloth — could be the same piece that covered the curds during the cheddaring process.

 - Using your press’s setup (follower, etc.), press the cheese at 10 to 15 pounds for about half an hour.